Translations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - if the application is submitted by a photographer who is not member of a FEP member association, he/she may be asked to submit, beyond the registration number as indicated above, some evidence of professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material; the requested criteria are indicated in the application form.

 - the appropriate application fee must also accompany the submission, as indicated in the QEP application form.
+It is possible to pay online through the website or by wire transfer.

 - the submitted images will be judged by 5 international judges.
 The QEP candidate must achieve a majority of the Jury votes to be deemed successful.